atamberg/cs341-firegl/final/final.md

 ##### Scene Design

-We developed multiple specialized scenes to showcase and test our rendering features, each with unique characteristics and optimizations.
-Our scene design follows a component-based architecture that separates rendering, behavior, and user interaction concerns.
+We created several scenes to test our features.
+Each scene uses a component-based design that separates rendering, behavior, and user interaction.

 **Dynamic Lighting System**

-For [deferred_scene.js](../src/scenes/deferred_scene.js), we implemented a sophisticated dynamic lighting system that creates visually interesting movement patterns:
+In [deferred_scene.js](../src/scenes/deferred_scene.js), we added dynamic lights that move in orbital patterns:

 - **Parametric Animation**: Each light follows orbital paths defined by parametric equations:
   ```javascript